What Is Social Media Advertising?

 All the major social networks offer advertising options for you to choose from.

 We’ll go through the most important ones.
 But as I said, you don’t have to use them all.
 It’s important to decide which ones are your go-to social media platforms.

-We’ll also include social media advertising examples that can inspire you and give you an idea of what certain types of ads look like.
+We’ll also include social media ad examples that can inspire you and give you an idea of what certain types of ads look like.

 1. Instagram ads

-Now, let’s see what ad types you can use if you include Instagram in your social media advertising strategy.
-Before moving on, remember that you can boost any of your existing posts and turn them into ads.
+Let’s see what ad types you can use if you include Instagram in your social media advertising strategy.
+Before diving into them, remember that you can boost any of your existing social posts and turn them into ads.

 1.1.
 Image ads

 These are simple image-based ads, but you can be highly creative when designing them to showcase your product or service.
 And Instagram surely is a platform that favors creativity.
 You can use the photo ad in the square, landscape, or vertical format.

 The video format allows you to expand your idea, and the ad movement will make users stop and take a look.
 Your video can be in the square or landscape format.

 1.3.
 Carousel ads